LabunskyA/labunsky.info/running/skechers/index.md

 ### Blown Rubber Outsole

 Regular rubber you may find in their most consumer-oriented shoes.
 One of the worst generic rubber there is.
 Works fine with a big contact area, but some shoes just do not have enough rubber areas to provide it.
-Basic in every other way.
+Pretty basic in every other way.

 | Lifespan       | Softness | Traction | Support |
 | -------------- | -------- | -------- | ------- |